Ulldecona

-The nearest towns are: Alcanar, Sant Carles de la Ràpita, Freginals, Godall, La Galera, Mas de Barberans and La Sénia in the Montsià region; and Vinaròs, Traiguera, Sant Jordi and Sant Rafel del Riu in Baix Maestrat.
-Important tourist areas are also nearby, such as Salou and Peñíscola.
+The nearest towns are: Alcanar, La Ràpita, Freginals, Godall, La Galera, Mas de Barberans and Cenia in the Montsià region; and Vinaròs, Traiguera, Sant Jordi and San Rafael del Río in Baix Maestrat.
+Important tourist areas are also nearby, such as Salou and Peniscola.

 Administrative divisions

 The town has a main population centre and five smaller villages within its administrative perimeter: